rosetta-science/rosetta/README.md

 _A container-centric Science Platform_

-Rosetta makes it easy to run interactive workloads on batch and remote computing systems using Docker and Singularity containers.
+Rosetta makes it easy to run graphical interactive workloads on batch and remote computing systems using Docker and Singularity containers.

 Rosetta licensed under the Apache License 2.0, unless otherwise specificed.